Query gRPC API

 uint64 bin_span = 2;

 // Index i corresponds to bin i.
-Value 100 means all workers have reported.
+Value 100 means fully scanned.

 bytes completion_percentages = 3;